Specialization:

 Faculty Advisor: Ann Jensen Adams

-Committee Members: Mark Meadow, María Lumberas
+Committee Members: Mark A. Meadow, María Lumberas

 M.A.
 Thesis: "From Wool to Paper: Johannes Stradanus and the Transmediality of his ‘Hunting Scenes'" (The Courtauld Institute of Art, completed 2015)